The Managing social networks (Social Marketing) module lets you interact with your customers via Twitter. Use this capability to:

 Each Twitter service must also be created by Adobe on your MID instance.
 Contact your Adobe representative to have your environment configured.

-To enter settings, you must access both to your Adobe Campaign console and an your Twitter app permissions.
+To enter settings, you must access both to your Adobe Campaign Client Console and an your Twitter app permissions.

 In Adobe Campaign, browse to the Profiles and targets tab, and select the Services and Subscriptions link